michmx/2025-09-hsf-train-the-trainer/creating_a_training_module/github-ci.md

       - id: deployment
         uses: actions/deploy-pages@v4
 ```

+Commit and push this file to `main`.
+Look at the Actions tab to see the workflow running.

 ## PR Testing and Link Checks
 - The workflow builds on every PR; failures block merges.